etishor/etishor.github.io/_posts/2011-03-07-verify-that-the-current-user-is-granted-access-in-the-appropriate-allowaccounts-section-of-smsvchost-exe-config.md

 netsh http add urlacl url=http://+: <port>/MyUri user=DOMAIN\user

-I have to admin the most of the time i&#8217;ve spent on this issue was because i was modifying the commented section in the the config xml. </port>
+I have to admin the most of the time i've spent on this issue was because i was modifying the commented section in the the config xml. </port>

  [1]: http://technet.microsoft.com/en-us/sysinternals/bb897417 "PsGetSid"
  [2]: http://en.wikipedia.org/wiki/Security_Identifier "Security Identifier"